by Susan Flantzer © Unofficial Royalty 2019

 - Prince Welf Heinrich of Hanover (1923 – 1997), married Princess Alexandra of Ysenburg and Büdingen, no children

 On November 8, 1918, at the end of World War I, Ernst August’s father was forced to abdicate his throne as reigning Duke of Brunswick.
-The Duke of Brunswick had been appointed a Knight of the Order of the Garter by Queen Victoria in 1878 but he had been struck off the roll of the Order of the Garter in 1915 by his first cousin King George V of the United Kingdom along with six other Austrian or German royals.
+The Duke of Brunswick had been appointed a Knight of the Order of the Garter by Queen Victoria in 1878, but he had been struck off the roll of the Order of the Garter in 1915 by his first cousin King George V of the United Kingdom along with six other Austrian or German royals.
 Further action was taken against him after the British Parliament passed the Titles Deprivation Act 1917 which allowed the Privy Council to investigate “any persons enjoying any dignity or title as a peer or British prince who have, during the present war, borne arms against His Majesty or His Allies, or who have adhered to His Majesty’s enemies.”
 Under the terms of that act, an Order in Council on March 28, 1919, formally removed the former Duke of Brunswick’s British peerages, Duke of Cumberland, Duke of Teviotdale, and Earl of Armagh.
 The former Duke of Brunswick and his children also lost their titles of Prince and Princess of the United Kingdom and the styles Royal Highness and Highness.
 According to the Titles Deprivation Act, the male heirs of Ernst August, former Duke of Brunswick have the right to ask the British Crown to reinstate their British peerage titles but no descendant has ever done so.

 In 1919, German royalty and nobility lost their privileges in Germany.
-Thereafter, hereditary titles could only be used legally as part of surnames.
+Thereafter, hereditary titles could legally be used as part of surnames.
 In 1931, Ernst August (III), Duke of Brunswick declared that his descendants, as descendants of King George III, would continue to use British HRH Prince/Princess.
 However, legally they are not British HRH Prince/Princess.
 All titles used by the family are used in pretense.

-After World War I, the Hanover family first took refuge at Cumberland Castle (link in German), their home in Gmunden, Austria.
-Once the situation in Germany calmed down, they were able to return to Germany, claim the bulk of their fortune, and retain ownership of Blankenburg Castle and Marienburg Castle.
+After World War I, the Hanover family first took refuge at Cumberland Castle, their home in Gmunden, Austria.
+Once the situation in Germany calmed down, they returned to Germany, claim the bulk of their fortune, and retain ownership of Blankenburg Castle and Marienburg Castle.

 First educated with his family in Austria and Germany, Ernst August attended the Gymnasium (secondary school) in Hamelin in Lower Saxony, Germany along with his brother Georg Wilhelm.
 The brothers lived with one of their teachers, Dr. Oppermann.
 Ernst August then attended the Schule Schloss Salem established by the educator Kurt Hahn with the support of Prince Maximilian of Baden (one of Ernst August’s godparents).
 Later, under the Nazi regime, Hahn, who was Jewish, left Germany for Scotland where he founded the Gordonstoun School, later attended by Prince Philip, Duke of Edinburgh (who previously also attended Schule Schloss Salem) and his three sons.
 After his secondary education was completed, Ernst August went to England where he studied at Oxford University.
 Returning to Germany, he attended the University of Göttingen and received a Doctorate of Jurisprudence (law) in 1937.